 Board over-involvement in strategic planning

-It’s best to have the board provide feedback or even assist in the creation of your strategic plan pillars (the three to five biggest priorities of your organization), but then to allow staff to put shape to how your plan will be executed.
-To put this into context, board members might determine, along with staff, that, strategically, your organization needs to transition away from an overreliance on government funds.
-So one of your strategic plan pillars might be to diversify funding and revenue streams.
-Once it is decided that this is one of your plan pillars, however, it should be up to staff to determine the specific grants, earned revenue channels, individual giving strategies, etc. that the organization will pursue to achieve this goal.
+It’s best to have the board provide feedback or even assist in the creation of your strategic plan pillars (the three to five biggest priorities of your organization) and potentially the objectives that go along with them, but then to allow staff to put shape to how your plan will be executed.
+To put this into context, board members might determine, along with staff, that, strategically, your organization needs to transition away from an over-reliance on government funds.
+So one of your strategic plan pillars might be to diversify funding and revenue streams, and the board might help you begin to identify objectives to move this pillar forward.
+Then, it should be up to staff to build key results and action plans on top of those pillars and objectives, and to determine the specific grants, earned revenue channels, individual giving strategies, etc. that the organization will pursue to achieve the agreed upon objectives.

 Board under-involvement in strategic planning